sighjs/sigh/README.md

 ```
 This pipeline takes all files with the extension `js` recursively reachable from `src` and writes each one to `build` directory (without the `src` prefix due to `basePath`).

-The write plugin forwards the events down the stream, this is useful in combination with the `pipeline` plugin.
+The write plugin passes events representing the written files down the stream, this is useful in combination with the `pipeline` plugin.

 The clobber option can be used to recursively remove the contents of the directory when the plugin is initialised:
 ```javascript